zoeyyes/LSTM-Tutorial/README.md

   LSTM

 * What theoretical concept(s) must be explained?
-1.definition of the activation function tanh
-2.why long/short term memory works
+1.why long/short term memory works
-3.how to apply long/short memory mechanism in neural netwok
+2.how to apply long/short memory mechanism in neural netwok

 * Backtracking: What simpler concepts can be used to explain it (them)?
 What will you assume your audience already knows?
-Basic ideas of naive RNN
+1.Basic ideas of naive RNN
+2.Definition of the activation function tanh

 * Where could this fit in this course?
 Before what, after what?
 after CNN & before SVM